Is Fort Worth cheaper than Dallas?

 The best Fort Worth decisions happen when Fort Worth is compared directly with Dallas and with the statewide Texas baseline instead of being treated as a secondary afterthought.
 That comparison shows whether Fort Worth is the smartest North Texas version of the move.

 City coverage for Fort Worth, Texas is strongest at the screening layer.
-Neighborhood, school, crime, commute, and address-level decisions still require direct local verification.
+Address, commute, employer, school, and property details still require local verification.

 Fort Worth is cheaper than Dallas in the current Texas data because Fort Worth median home price is $360,000 while Dallas median home price is $410,000.